 The most important package is the

 cloud package, which contains the Reconciler interface and Reconciler implementations for each cloud provider.
-Currently, we have implementations for three cloud providers: Amazon, DigitalOcean, Google and Azure in-development.
+Currently, we have implementations for four cloud providers:

 The Cluster API is located in the

 profiles package.
 Currently, we have Ubuntu profiles available for Amazon, DigitalOcean and GCE, and CentOS profiles available for Amazon and DigitalOcean.

 We have two type of tests — CI tests and E2E tests.
 CI tests are regular Go tests, while E2E tests are run against real cloud infrastucture and it can cost money.
 E2E tests are available in the